Trevor James Constable: UFO hypothesis

 After reading about radionics and Wilhelm Reich's orgone, Constable became convinced that supposed UFOs were in fact living organisms.
 He set out to prove his theory by taking a camera with him, fitted with an ultra-violet lens and high-speed film.
 The processed pictured showed signs of discolouration, which Constable insisted were proof of amoeba-like animals inhabiting the sky.

 Reviewing his new found 'evidence', Constable was moved to write in two books that the creatures, though not existing outside of the "infrared range of the electromagnetic spectrum", had been on this Earth since it was more gaseous than solid.
 He claimed that the creatures belonged to a new offshoot of evolution, and that the species should be classified under macrobacteria.
-According to Constable, the creatures could be the size of a coin or as large as half a mile across.
+According to Constable, the creatures could be the size of a coin or as large as half-a-mile across.

 The biology of the creatures supposedly meant that they were visible to radar, even when not to the naked eye.
 To explain supposed cattle (and occasionally human) mutilations, Constable theorised that the use of radar angered the organisms, who would become predatory when provoked.
 At a later date a crypto-zoologist officially classified these supposed creatures as Amoebae constablea, named after their discoverer.
 Constable wrote a book entitled The Cosmic Pulse of Life in 1975 that outlined his ideas.
+Constable noted he did not originate the hypothesis, and he described John Philip Bessor as the "grand-daddy" of the "space critter" hypothesis.